Recycling

 plastics, and newspapers) but not others.
 When the box is collected,

-it might be sorted out at the kerb.
+it might be sorted out at the curb.
 People on the truck will take

 time to sort through your box and put different items into different